 - Click on one of the entries, and the Details drawer for that entry will be displayed (Figure 3).

 - The Indicator Status is provided at the top left corner of the flyout.
 In this example, the orange checkmark icon denotes that the Indicator is active.
 The ThreatConnect icon in the statement after the checkmark denotes that the status has been set by ThreatConnect (i.e., by a user with requisite permissions to change Indicator Status on the user’s ThreatConnect instance).

 - Figure 4 shows the Details flyout for an inactive Indicator whose status has been set by ThreatConnect.
 An inactive Indicator Status is denoted by a gray circle with a white line in the center ().

-- Figure 5 shows the Details window for an active Indicator whose status has been set by CAL.
+- Figure 5 shows the Details flyout for an active Indicator whose status has been set by CAL.
 The CAL icon in the statement after the checkmark denotes that the status has been set by CAL.

-- If an Indicator Status has not been set for an Indicator, then no status information will appear at the top of the window.
+- If an Indicator Status has not been set for an Indicator, then no status information will appear at the top of the flyout.

 - Click on the Details icon at the top right corner of the drawer (the Indicator in Figure 3 is used in this example), and the Overview tab of the Details screen will be displayed (Figure 6).
 Alternatively, hover over the Indicator’s entry in the table in Figure 2 and click on the Details icon that appears on the right side of its Summary cell to go straight to the Overview tab of the Details screen.

 - Indicator Status is shown via the Active checkbox at the top right of the screen, which can be checked or unchecked by users if the System Administrator has enabled this functionality.
 The icon to the right of the Active checkbox indicates whether ThreatConnect or CAL has set the status.

 - Check the CAL Status Lock box to prevent CAL from being able to change the Indicator Status.
 See the next section, “CAL and Indicator Status,” for more information.